-Interesting facts: Universitetskaya Embankment is on the Vasilyevsky Island, the largest of the 42 islands of modern St. Petersburg.
-At night time when the bridges are drawn, the Vasilyevsky Island becomes the only part of the city completely isolated.
+Interesting facts: Universitetskaya Embankment is situated on the Vasilyevsky Island, which is the largest of the 42 islands of modern St. Petersburg.
+At the night time when the bridges are drawn, the Vasilyevsky Island becomes the only part of the city which is completely isolated.
 The island’s name is associated with a man named Basil.
-Until recently it was believed that it was a Korchmin Basil, associate of Peter the Great, who had an artillery battery on the island.
-In his honor even a monument was established near the metro station “Vasileostrovskaya”.
-However, it soon became clear: the monument was raised wrong.
-Name of the island was discovered in Novgorod scribe in 1500, and before the birth of Basil Korchmin remained at least several centuries.
+Until recent times, it was believed that it was a Korchmin Basil, a fellow of Peter the Great, who had an artillery battery on the island.
+A monument was established In his honor near to the metro station “Vasileostrovskaya”.
+However, it soon became clear: the monument was established wrong.
+Indeed, the Name of the island was introduced in Novgorod scribe in 1500, before the birth of Basil Korchmin remained at least for several centuries.

 Neva – the main waterway of Petersburg.

-Blagoveshchensky Bridge – the first permanent bridge across the Neva, created a half-century after the appearance of the city.
+Annonciation Bridge – the first permanent bridge across the Neva, created one century and a half after the appearance of the city.

 Academy of Art – a rare example of a building in St. Petersburg, which retains its function for over two centuries.

-St. Petersburg State University – the oldest university in Russia.
-From it graduated such person as D.A.
+St. Petersburg State University – the oldest university in Russia from which D.A.
 Medvedev, V.V.
 Putin and even V.I.
-Lenin.
+Lenin had graduated.

 Rostral columns – lighthouses that can be found on the 50-ruble banknote.

-Palace Bridge – a visiting card of the night St. Petersburg.
+Palace Bridge – a symbol of the St. Petersburg at night.